Your Ultimate Guide to Gitgit Waterfall, Bali

 Pin-GitGitWaterfall

 When you come from this parking lot, the trail starts a bit to the left, on the opposite side of the street.
 You will see a big green sign with ‘Welcome to Gitgit Waterfall’.
-You can not miss, but just in case, you find the exact location of the start of the trail here.
+You can not miss it, but just in case, you can find the exact location of the start of the trail here.

-The path first takes you along a couple of houses, but after a while it heads into a more green and foresty surrounding. the area becomes more green.
-After around 250 meter, you pass the official ticket office where you pay the 20.000 IDR entrance fee.
+The path first takes you along a couple of houses, but after a while, it heads into a greener and forested surrounding.
+After around 250 meters, you pass the official ticket office where you pay the 20.000 IDR entrance fee.

-The distance from the parking lot to the waterfall is around 850 meters and will take you 10-15 minutes.
+The distance from the car park to the waterfall is around 850 meters and will take you 10-15 minutes.

 You do not need a guide to get to the Gitgit waterfall.